 Preheat oven to 425 or convection oven to 400.
-Place parchment paper or aluminum foil in pan for easier cleanup.
+Place parchment paper or aluminum foil in the pan for easier cleanup.

 There are two ways to prepare the peppers and remove the seeds.
 It’s easiest to remove the seeds if you slice the peppers in half lengthwise.
 You can also make a slice down one side and open it slightly to remove the seeds.

 Mix shredded cheddar cheese, (cream cheese, if desired) and carnitas in a bowl.
 Fill the peppers with the cheese and carnitas mixture.
-Wrap bacon around it, securing bacon with wet toothpicks if desired (recommended for grilling).
-Place poppers on wire rack in rimmed baking sheet.
+Wrap bacon around it, securing the bacon with wet toothpicks if desired (recommended for grilling).
+Place poppers on a wire rack in a rimmed baking sheet.
 Cook until bacon is crispy, about 15 minutes in a convection oven, longer in an RV oven or grill.